How to Avoid PayDay Loans Even With a Low Income

 Sell Your Stuff

-Selling items on online auction sites such as eBay is another option when you need fast cash.
+Selling items online on auction sites such as eBay is another option when you need fast cash.
+Organizing a garage sale could also be an alternative to consider.
 You can also take your stuff to a pawnshop.
 However this usually comes with such astronomical interest rates.
 So important that they make fast cash loans look like a screaming good deal.
 Keep in mind that laws vary by state.
 Some severely limit the amount of interest pawnbrokers can charge.
 In this case it might be worth a look.

 Borrow From a Friend or Family Member